 He tried not to stare at the way the taut fabric of her dress stretched across her ass as she moved.
 Once inside, he started a pot of coffee with no intention of sleeping until the effects of the drugs wore off.
 He shed his tuxedo on the bathroom floor and turned the shower on cold.

 “I sent her away,” he informed his persistent hard-on.
 With a little sigh, he took matters in hand.
-Eyes closed, icy water spraying across his back, if he panted out her name when he came, there was no one around to hear it.
+Eyes closed, icy water spraying across his back, he might have panted out her name when he came, but there was no one around to hear it.

-Natasha skipped going to headquarters for debriefing, skipped going to her own apartment and showed up at Clint and Phil’s.
+Natasha skipped going to headquarters for debriefing, skipped going to her own apartment and showed up at Clint and Phil’s instead.
 Clint was making French toast and watching Naked Gun with the sound off and the closed captioning on.

 “Phil asleep?” she asked as she let herself in.

 “Yeah.
 Nice dress.”
 Clint flipped a piece of toast.
-“I didn’t know you were working tonight.
+“Didn’t know you were working tonight.
 Everything go okay?”